jltsiren/gcsa2/README.md

 [The old implementation](http://jltsiren.kapsi.fi/gcsa) indexed all paths in a directed acyclic graph, which had to be determinized before index construction.
 This implementation indexes paths of length at most 128 in any graph.
 The limit on path length should limit the combinatorial explosion often occurring in graphs containing regions with a lot of branching in a small area.

-The input to index construction is a set of paths of length up to *k* in the original graph.
+The input to index construction is a set of paths of length up to *k* in the input graph.
 The prefix-doubling algorithm transforms the input into an equivalent of order-*8k* de Bruijn graph for the paths of the input graph.
 As such, the index supports path queries of length up to *8k*.
 As each doubling step is followed by a pruning step that merges lexicographically adjacent paths starting from the same node, the resulting graph should be smaller than a de Bruijn graph.

 At the moment, GCSA2 is being developed as a plugin to Erik Garrison's [variant graph tools](https://github.com/ekg/vg).
 The only implemented construction option is based on extracting *k*-mers from vg.
 Later, GCSA2 should become a more general graph indexing library.